welchbj/sublemon/README.md

 ```

-Executing this example would yield the following console output, demonstrating `sublemon`'a ability to rate-limit pooled subprocess execution:
+Running this example would yield the following console output, demonstrating `sublemon`'s ability to rate-limit pooled subprocess execution:
 ```
 subprocess 1 in coroutine one
 subprocess 2 in coroutine one